Eschatologue/CM_wiki/docs/class/fighter/runecarver.md

     **Invoke**<br>_1 Rune Charge(s)_
     :   You can invoke the Rune as a **:rsc-b: Bonus Action**{ .rsc } to enter a prophetic state for 1 minute or until you have the ^^Incapacitated^^ condition.
 Until the state ends, when you or another creature you can see within 60 feet of you makes an attack roll, a saving throw, or an ability check, you can use your **:rsc-r: Reaction**{ .rsc } to cause the roll to have **:d20-adv: Advantage**{ .d20 } or **:d20-dis: Disdvantage**{ .d20 }.

-### Level 3: Giant's Might
+### Level 3: Jötunn’s Might

 You have learned how to imbue yourself with the might of giants.
 As a **:rsc-b: Bonus Action**{ .rsc }, you magically gain the following benefits for 1 minute:

-**Giant Sized**{ .inl } If you are smaller than Large, you become Large, along with anything you are wearing.
+**Titan’s Form**{ .inl } If you are smaller than Large, you become Large, along with anything you are wearing.
 If you lack the room to become Large, your size doesn't change.

-**Giant's Strength**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.
+**Jötunn’s Strength**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on Strength checks and Strength saving throws.

-**Gigantic Force**{ .inl } Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.
+**Runebound Strikes**{ .inl } Once per turn, when you make an attack you deal an extra 1d6 damage to a target on a hit.
 The damage increases by 1d6 when you reach level 10 (2d6) and 17 (3d6).

 You can use this once per **:rest-long: Long Rest**.
 When you have no uses of this feature left, you can expend one us of your Second Wind to use Giant's Might again.

-### Level 7: Runic Shield
+### Level 7: Runeshield

-You learn to invoke your rune magic to protect your allies.
+By invoking the protective sigils of the jötnar, you can shield your allies from harm.
 When a creature you can see within 30 feet of you is hit by an attack, you can use your **:rsc-r: Reaction**{ .rsc } to expend **1 Rune Charge(s)** to add your Constitution modifier (minimum of +1) to the creature's AC against that attack.

 ### Level 10: Unyielding Fortitude

-Your body has been fortified by the elder magic you wield.
+The runes etched into your body fortify your flesh and spirit.
 You have **:d20-adv: Advantage**{ .d20 } on saves to resist Forced Movement and conditions such as ^^Poisoned^^, ^^Stunned^^, and ^^Prone^^.

 ### Level 15: Elder Insight

+The ancient knowledge of the jötnar flows through you, guiding you in battle.
 When you roll for Initiative while you have no Rune Charge(s) remaining, you regain 1 charge.

-### Level 18: Runic Juggernaut
+### Level 18: Runic Colossus

-You learn how to amplify your rune-powered transformation.
-When you use Giant's Might, your can increase your size to Huge.
+You have mastered the might of the jötnar, allowing your body to channel their full power.
+When you use [Jötunn’s Might](#level-3-jötunns-might), your can increase your size to Huge.
 When you do, your reach increases by 5 feet for the duration.

 --8<-- "includes/snippets/skills.md"

-:material-book-arrow-up: Updated by *Spaghetti0* and *PerfectlyCircularSeal* { .author }
+:material-book-arrow-up: Updated by *Eschatologue*
+{ .author }